 Limit the number of licenses per street

 Abutters must be notified of and invited to a license application hearing.
+M. Hladikova suggested that scheduling hearings takes a lot of work and suggested that a hearing should be scheduled if there is a property that breaks rules such as hosts a lot of parties.

 STR license for non-hosted multi-family building with three or more units must be limited to no more than 25% of the total units.

 There was discussion of the need for hard-wired and interconnected smoke detectors in all STR rentals and Nahant’s unique need for elevated smoke and fire notification systems.
+M. Hladikova mentioned that if hard-wired and interconnected smoke detectors are a necessity, these need to be implemented for the entire town.

+There was a discussion about a property that has large number of rooms and R. Tibbo asked if our fire department would be able to handle a fire emergency on their own or would need help from the surrounding towns.

 W. Wilson asked for community input.